embano1/blog/content/posts/vmworld-kub1208bu/index.en.md

-If you are a vSphere and/or Kubernetes platform administrator (architect), you definitely want to understand how the different platform layers interact to build a scalable, robust and efficient application platform.
-To simplify the understanding of all the moving pieces, we covered the lifecycle of a pod (application) in Kubernetes from a resource perspective.
-That includes pod definition, admission control, scheduling and enforcement (execution).
-Since this was a deep dive, we could also cover container internals such as Linux Kernel cgroups used by Kubernetes to mode resource requirements and best practices for aligning them with vSphere constructs (*resource requests/limits*).
+If you are a vSphere and/or Kubernetes platform administrator (architect), you definitely want to understand how the different platform layers interact to build a *scalable, robust and efficient application platform*.
+To simplify the understanding of all the moving pieces, we covered the lifecycle of a pod (application) in Kubernetes from resource management perspectives.
+That includes *pod definition, admission control, scheduling and enforcement* (execution).
+Since this was a deep dive, we could also cover *container internals* such as Linux Kernel cgroups used by Kubernetes to model resource requirements and best practices for aligning them with vSphere constructs (*resource requests/limits*).